distrinet-emu/distrinet-emu.github.io/installation.md

 ```
 cd ~/Distrinet
 ```
-Now we can create the container with:
+The container can be built with:
 ```
 docker build -t distrinet:1.1 .
 ```
 The creation can take a couple of minutes.
-We can check that the image is correctly created with
+Check that the image is correctly created with:
 ```
 docker image ls
 ```
-If you see the image "distrinet:1.1" everything is fine.
-Now we can create the container with
+If the image "distrinet:1.1" is present, everything is fine.
+Now the container can be created with:
 ```
 docker container run -it --name distrinet distrinet:1.1
 ```
-You can check that it is correctly installed with:
+Check that it is correctly installed, e.g. with:
 ```bash
 giuseppe@MacBook-Pro-di-Giuseppe Distrinet % docker container run -it --name distrinet distrinet:1.1
 root@30363028511c:/Distrinet# cd ~/.distrinet/